-Big data in the mobility domain
+Big data in traffic management

 Working with big data files is nothing new in our field.
 The traffic signaling system MTM was developed in the 1970s, for instance, and was widely rolled out beginning in 1988.
 Since then it has been processing large volumes of measurement data on a 24/7 basis.
 Nevertheless we have only recently begun to speak about ‘big data in traffic and transportation’.
 This isn’t only due to the hype that surrounds the concept.
 It’s a fact that new mining techniques and faster processors have created more volume, more variety and more velocity.
 The data we are collecting is also more easily available.
 To give just one example: the Dutch National Data Warehouse for Traffic Information (NDW) processes and collects some 216 million details per day – and all of this information is freely available to interested parties.
 Another factor is that the number of possible applications has grown.
 In the past, a lot of data was only interesting to traffic control center staff, but nowadays data streams find their way to (commercial) apps, apps geared to logistical companies, and road users much more easily.